Proton-exchange membrane fuel cell: Strengths

 PEMFCs have a thin, polymeric membrane as the electrolyte.
-This membrane is located in between the anode and cathode catalysts and allows the passage of protons to pass to the cathode while restricting the passage of electrons.
+This membrane is located in between the anode and cathode catalyst layers and allows the passage of protons to pass to the cathode while restricting the passage of electrons.
+The better the connection of the polymeric membrane to the catalyst layer, the lower the interface resistance.
 Compared to liquid electrolytes, a polymeric membrane has a much lower chance of leakage [2].
-The proton-exchange membrane is commonly made of materials such as perfluorosulfonic acid (PSFA) or Nafion, which minimize gas crossover and short circuiting of the fuel cell.
+The membrane is commonly made of materials such as perfluorosulfonic acid (PFSA, sold commercially as Nafion and Aquivion), which minimize gas crossover and short circuiting of the fuel cell.
+A disadvantage of fluor containing polymers is the fact that during production (and disposal) PFAS products are formed.
+PFAS, the so-called forever chemicals, are highly toxic.
+Newer polymers such as the recently patented SPX3 (POLYMERS COMPRISING SULFONATED 2,6-DIPHENYL-1,4-PHENYLENE OXIDE REPEATING UNITS -US 11434329 B2) are fluor free and therefore do not carry the PFAS risk.